Tipping Etiquette for

 Standard tip amounts for most food establishments range from 15-20%.
 You may tip over 20% if your service was outstanding, and some even go as high as 30% for "best ever" service.
 The tip is calculated before tax is added.

 Some restaurants automatically add a gratuity or service charge to your bill, particularly for large groups.
-Make sure you examine your bill so you don't double-tip.
+Service charges often do include tipping servers.
+You may ask, of course.

 Not tipping is a mistake.
 And if you are unhappy with your service, leaving only a 10% tip will not speak for you.
 It is up to you to speak to your wait staff or a manager to let them know why you are not satisfied.
 Be brief and specific with your complaint.